 i Licensed activities

-Such authority will now be vested in the Federal Air Transportation Agency.
+The aircraft type certification authority is vested with the Federal Air Transportation Agency.

 ii Ownership rules

 Russian law imposes certain limitations on foreign participation in Russian companies operating in the aviation sector.
 According to the Air Code, an aviation enterprise may be established only if the share of foreign capital does not exceed 49 per cent of its charter capital, its manager and executive officers are citizens of Russia, and the number of foreign citizens in the governing body of the operator does not exceed one-third of the composition of the governing body.